Skip to content

 What is eUICC and how does it impact the future of connectivity

 eUICC is being hailed as the next evolutionary step for mobile connectivity.
 It has been generating quite a bit of excitement recently because of the opportunities it gives businesses.
-In this post, we’ll take a look at a few of the biggest.
+In this post, we'll look at a few of the biggest.

 What is eUICC?

-Possibly the biggest single development that eUICC brings is the ability to do OTA (over-the-air) provisioning and management of multiple profiles within a single SIM.
+The biggest single development that eUICC brings is the ability to do OTA (over-the-air) provisioning and management of multiple profiles within a single SIM.

 With eUICC, the entire migration process is undertaken by a single entity from a centralised location.
 The level of control and visibility you could have over this is an enormous step forward from what existed previously.